5 Product Photography Lessons I Wish I Learned When I Was An Etsy Seller

 I didn’t realize at the time I had ideal windows to photograph my products if I used natural light instead of the bad overhead light in my living room.
 If I had used my north-facing window light, the color casting would have been neutralized, unflattering shadows would have been minimized and my photos would have come out less grainy.
 If only I had known!

-Have you tried everything?
+2. Have you REALLY tried everything?

 Looking back, I thought I had tried everything to improve my photos, but really I hadn’t.
 I think I was telling myself I had and thought, “Oh well, I guess this is it.
 This is as good as my photos are going to get,” even though I didn’t like them and know they didn’t show off my product well.